Why Roofing Sales?

 For instance, “Today, I’m going to knock 200 doors in 4 hours.”

 When you’re done knocking, go home or move on to the next priority.

-The force of nature will pull you back into the same trap as the hourly employee if you don’t give yourself time limits.
+The force of nature will pull you back into the same trap as the hourly employee if you don’t give yourself the constraint of time limits.